-In trenches and confined spaces, backfill shall be placed at the minimum layer thickness in Table 15.3-A.
+In trenches and confined spaces, backfill shall be placed at the minimum layer thickness in Table 15.3(a).

-Where the uncompacted thickness of a layer would otherwise be less than the minimum thickness specified in Table 15.3-A, a lesser thickness of newly placed fill material may be placed by loosening the underlying material to give a total depth equal to the minimum thickness.
+Where the uncompacted thickness of a layer would otherwise be less than the minimum thickness specified in Table 15.3(a), a lesser thickness of newly placed fill material may be placed by loosening the underlying material to give a total depth equal to the minimum thickness.

-Density requirements for materials compacted using the compacted layer method shall be as specified in Table 15.3-B. The characteristic value for relative compaction shall be calculated in accordance with the provisions of Clause 12 of MRTS01 Introduction to Technical Specifications.
+Density requirements for materials compacted using the compacted layer method shall be as specified in Table 15.3(b).
+The characteristic value for relative compaction shall be calculated in accordance with MRTS01 Introduction to Technical Specifications.

-Table 15.3-B - Density requirements
+Table 15.3(b) - Density requirements